-THE computer time reduction when designing a large system is one source of overall improvement in design quality.
-This problem is of great importance, since it has many applications, for example, in the design of VLSI electronic circuits.
-Any traditional system design strategy includes two main parts: a mathematical model of the physical system that can be defined by the algebraic equations or differential-integral equations and an optimization procedure that achieves the optimum point of objective function of designing.
-Within the framework of this concept, it is possible to change the optimization strategy and use different models and different analysis methods, but at each stage of the circuit optimization process there is a fixed number of equations of the mathematical model and a fixed number of independent parameters of the optimization procedure.
+The computer time reduction of a large system design is one of the sources of the total quality design improvement.
+This problem has a great significance because it has a lot of applications, for example on VLSI electronic circuit design.
+Any traditional system design strategy includes two main parts: the mathematical model of the physical system that can be defined by the algebraic equations or differential-integral equations and optimization procedure that achieves the optimum point of objective function of designing.
+In limits of this conception it is possible to change optimization strategy and use the different models and different methods of analysis but in each step of the circuit optimization process there are a fixed number of the equations of the mathematical model and a fixed number of the independent parameters of the optimization procedure.

 There are some powerful methods that reduce the necessary time for the circuit analysis.
-Because a matrix of the large-scale circuit is a very sparse, the special sparse matrix techniques are used successfully for this purpose [1]-[2].
+Because a matrix of the large-scale circuit is a very sparse, the special sparse matrix techniques are used successfully for this purpose [1-2].
 Other approach to reduce the amount of computational required for both linear and nonlinear equations is based on the decomposition techniques.
-The partitioning of a circuit matrix into bordered-block diagonal form can be done by branches tearing as in [3], or by nodes tearing as in [4] and jointly with direct solution algorithms gives the solution of the problem.
+The partitioning of the circuit matrix into bordered-block diagonal form can be done by branches tearing as in [3], or by nodes tearing as in [4] and jointly with direct solution algorithms gives the solution of the problem.

-The extension of the direct solution methods can be obtained by hierarchical decomposition and macro model representation [5].
+The extension of the direct solution methods can be obtained by hierarchical decomposition and macromodel representation [5].
 Other approach for achieving decomposition at the nonlinear level consists on a special iteration techniques and has been realized in [6] for the iterated timing analysis and circuit simulation.
-The optimization technique that is used to optimize and design circuits also has a very strong impact on the total CPU time.
+Optimization technique that is used for the circuit optimization and design, exert a very strong influence on the total necessary computer time too.
+The numerical methods are developed both for the unconstrained and for the constrained optimization [6] and will be improved later on.

 Different techniques for analog circuit optimization can be classified in two main groups: deterministic optimization algorithms and stochastic search algorithms.
 Some drawbacks of classic deterministic optimization algorithms consist in requirement of a good initial point in space of parameters, unsatisfactory local minimum that can be reached, and very often in requirement of continuity and differentiability of the objective function.
 To overcome these problems some special methods were applied.
-For example, the method of determining the starting point of the process by centering [7], the use of geometric programming methods [8], which guarantee convergence to the global minimum, but, on the other hand, this requires a special formulation of the design equation for which additional difficulties accompany.
+For example a method to determine initial point of the process by centering [7], application of geometric programming methods [8] that guarantee the convergence to a global minimum, but, on the other hand, this require a special formulation of design equation to which additional difficulties accompany.
 Other approach based on the idea of space mapping technique [9].
 The aim of space-mapping is to achieve a satisfactory solution with a minimal number of computationally expensive fine model evaluations by means of optimization of coarse model.
 This technology successfully used for optimization of microwave systems but there are no experience for solution other problems.

-Stochastic search algorithms, especially evolutionary computation algorithms like genetic algorithms, differential evaluation, genetic programming, particle swarm optimization, etc. have been developed in recent years [10]-[15].
+Stochastic search algorithms, especially evolutionary computation algorithms like genetic algorithms, differential evaluation, genetic programming, particle swarm optimization, etc. have been developed in recent years [10-15].
 Genetic algorithms have been employed as optimization routines for analog circuits due to the ability to find a satisfactory solution.
 A special algorithm defined as a particle swarm optimization technique is one of the evolutionary algorithms and competes with genetic algorithms.
-This method is successfully used for electromagnetic problems and for optimization of microwave systems [16]-[17].
+This method is successfully used for electromagnetic problems and for optimization of microwave systems [16-17].